 IgG antibodies (post-exposure)

 This test is to evaluate the production of antibody against antigens after the infectious disease has occurred.

 Isohemagglutinins are IgM antibodies produced by the immune system in response to bacterial antigens present in the digestive system.
 It has been shown that their titers may be below 1:4 in antibody deficiency disorders.

 Immunoglobulins or antibodies can be used as a form of immunotherapy.
 Like drugs, they are prepared from a pool of blood donated at blood collection centers and processed through fractionation to separate the protein fraction from the cellular component.
-The purified immunoglobulin to some various degrees of purity can be used in the treatment of many immunological problems, including antibody deficiencies, severe combined immunodeficiency disorders (SCID), multiple sclerosis, myasthenia gravis, Kawasaki disease, systemic lupus erythematosus (SLE), organ transplantations, and many others.
+The purified immunoglobulin can be used in the treatment of many immunological problems, including antibody deficiencies, severe combined immunodeficiency disorders (SCID), multiple sclerosis, myasthenia gravis, Kawasaki disease, systemic lupus erythematosus (SLE), organ transplantations, and many others.

 The management of patients with immunoglobulin deficiencies is with an interprofessional team that includes nurses and clinicians.
 Many of these patients are prone to infections and opportunistic organisms, hence surveillance and close monitoring of the patient is vital.

 |||Antibody: the flexible adaptor molecule., Burton DR,, Trends in biochemical sciences, 1990 Feb [PubMed PMID: 2186517]|

 |||Vasilev N,Smales CM,Schillberg S,Fischer R,Schiermeyer A, Developments in the production of mucosal antibodies in plants.
 Biotechnology advances.
 2016 Mar-Apr; [PubMed PMID: 26626615]|